Crypto AM Daily in association with Luno

 Bitcoin volume

-The total spot trading volume reported by all exchanges over the last 24 hours was $28,845,025,601.
+The total spot trading volume reported by all exchanges over the last 24 hours was $36,961 billion.
 High volumes can indicate that a significant price movement has stronger support and is more likely to be sustained.

 Volatility